-While a review of the National Strategic Plan for HIV/AIDS (NSP-HIV/AIDS) 2006-2010 indicated greatly expanded access to prevention, care, and treatment services, the national response remains hampered by poorly equipped and under-staffed health and social services, particularly at decentralized levels.
+Despite these advances, the national response remains precariously layered across a weak public health system that is under-resourced and poorly organized and managed.
 Access to and uptake of prevention of mother-to-child HIV transmission (PMTCT) and other gateway services remain insufficient, particularly in rural areas.
-As of December 2010, only 8% of HIV-positive children and 18% of children in need of ART had been identified and were receiving lifesaving care.
-National guidelines and tools to ensure a continuum of response (CoR) are in place, but implementation is a challenge, and ART patients lost to follow-up after one year remains high at 19% (ART study, 2011).
+As of September 2012, only 9% of HIV-positive children and 17% of children in need of ART had been identified and were receiving lifesaving care.
+WHO recommendations for ART and PMTCT were adopted in July 2010 but are only now being rolled out.
+National guidelines and tools to ensure a continuum of response (CoR) are in place, but implementation is a challenge, and the lost-to-follow-up rate among ART patients after one year is about 40% (routine PEPFAR data, January 2013).

-A PEPFAR-World Bank health sector assessment in 2010 revealed systemic barriers to improved performance.
-The national budget allocation for health lingers below 5%.
-Human resources for health (HRH) remain a barrier to service scale-up.
-A series of HRH assessments found irrationally deployed staff, new graduates lacking critical skill sets, high attrition rates (24% among nurses, 20% among physicians), limited public-sector ability to absorb and retain professionals, and limited HIV/AIDS services in the better-staffed private sector.
-Data from non-public health facilities is not collected regularly, although it is estimated that 80% of the population seeks care from private clinics and traditional healers.
+A PEPFAR-World Bank health sector assessment in 2010 and European Union (EU) rapid assessment in 2011 revealed systemic barriers to improved performance.
+At the core are organizational and human resource weaknesses, including irrationally deployed staff, new graduates lacking critical skills, high attrition rates (24% among nurses, 20% among physicians), limited public-sector ability to absorb and retain professionals, and limited HIV/AIDS services in the better-staffed private sector.
+Data from private health facilities is not collected regularly, although it is estimated that 80% of the population seeks care from private clinics and traditional healers.
+Other system barriers include providers who continue to see HIV/AIDS as "additional work" and refuse to offer services without incentives, and a health service delivery model based on acute care vs. chronic care that hinders the appropriate triage and handling of patients.
+Decentralization has not occurred, and health regions and districts are hindered by a lack of human, material, and financial resources, limiting their ability to ensure the integration of HIV/AIDS services, the rollout of new guidelines, the collection and transmission of data, and other basic functions.